leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

 At the same time, there's been tweets from programmers about how this is going to take away banking and consulting jobs, from VCs on how this is going to take away programming jobs, and from whatever other group you can imagine trying to dump on another industry.
 I currently don't find these arguments persuasive, but remain open to being convinced.
 If getting more efficient tools was a major job-killer, excel would have wiped out half of all office jobs years ago.

 What might happen instead is that there's an even higher reward to specialisation in your career.
 GPT can give you the template to check, before you fill in and edit where needed.
 The tedious boilerplate documents and slides can be generated without much effort on your part, and then you can apply your expertise to customise it for the project.
-Junior bankers and consultants might finally be able to do something productive with their time rather than recreate the same deck for a different company with the logos swapped out \[52\].
+Junior bankers and consultants might finally be able to do something productive with their time rather than recreate the same deck for a different company with the logos swapped out \[22\].

 Additionally, people seem to be under the impression that all our input and output data is going to be clean and readily usable.
-As [Vicki Boykis](https://vicki.substack.com/p/were-still-in-the-steam-powered-days "Vicki") has repeatedly pointed out, that's usually the naive point of view of someone who's never worked with larger datasets before.
+As [Vicki Boykis](https://vicki.substack.com/p/were-still-in-the-steam-powered-days "Vicki") has repeatedly pointed out, that's usually the point of view of someone who's never worked with larger datasets before.
 If you had a custom GPT model for yourself, you'd likely spend most of your time cleaning the data.
 If you didn't, you'd likely spend most of your time cleaning the output.

 Either way, there's still jobs to be done.
 We're safe for now.